Ben Turpin: Turpin in the sound era

-1929 saw many silent-film stars uncertain about their future employment, with the new talking pictures requiring new skills and techniques.
+The year 1929 saw many silent-film stars uncertain about their future employment, with the new talking pictures requiring new skills and techniques.
 Ben Turpin chose to retire.
-He had invested his earnings in real estate, and, being highly successful at this, had no financial need for more work.
+He had invested his earnings in real estate and, being highly successful at this, had no financial need for more work.
 Producers soon sought him out for gag appearances in films.
 Turpin's speaking voice was a gritty rasp that retained elements of the New Orleans "Yat" accent of his youth.
 He commanded a flat fee of $1000 per appearance, regardless of whether it was a speaking role or a fleeting cameo.
-Among the most memorable of these cameos was in Paramount's Million Dollar Legs (1932) starring W. C. Fields, Jack Oakie, and Susan Fleming (the future wife of Harpo Marx of The Marx Brothers fames).
+Among the most memorable of these cameos were in RKO's Wheeler and Woolsey comedy Cracked Nuts (with Turpin as a cockeyed bombardier), and Paramount's Million Dollar Legs (1932) starring W. C. Fields, Jack Oakie, and Susan Fleming (the future wife of Harpo Marx of The Marx Brothers).
+Turpin also offered comedy relief in Mascot's 1934 adventure serial The Law of the Wild.

-He starred in only one more film, the short subject Keystone Hotel (Warner Bros., 1935), a reunion of silent-era comedians.
+Turpin starred in only one more film, the short subject Keystone Hotel (Warner Bros., 1935), a reunion of silent-era comedians.
 His last feature film was Laurel and Hardy's Saps at Sea in 1940, in which his cross-eyed face served as a joke punchline.
 He was paid his $1000 for one quick shot of his face and just 16 words of dialogue.
 Death prevented his scheduled appearance in Charlie Chaplin's The Great Dictator.